Robinpig/Note/docs/CS/DB/Redis/struct.md

 ```

 - Basically this structure can represent all the basic Redis data types like strings, lists, sets, sorted sets and so forth.
-- The interesting thing is that it has a `type` field, so that it is possible to know what type a given object has, and a `refcount`, so that the same object can be referenced in multiple places without allocating it multiple times.
+- It has a `type` field, so that it is possible to know what type a given object has, and a `refcount`, so that the same object can be referenced in multiple places without allocating it multiple times.
 - Finally the `ptr` field points to the actual representation of the object, which might vary even for the same type, depending on the `encoding` used.

 Redis objects are used extensively in the Redis internals, however in order to avoid the overhead of indirect accesses, recently in many places we just use plain dynamic strings not wrapped inside a Redis object.